 The challenge comes in that both MoneyGram and Western Union forbid their employees and their agent’s employees from accepting any transactions that are identified as gambling related.
 While there is no risk to your funds, if asked and you truthfully answer you’re depositing to play US poker online, even if this is legal in your state, the agent might refuse your transaction.

-As I’ve already alluded to in this article, the risks of depositing via echeck or credit card are far greater than MoneyGram or Western Union deposits.
+As I’ve already alluded to in this article, the risks of depositing via credit card are far greater than MoneyGram or Western Union deposits.
 Personally, as someone who values privacy, I prefer to make my deposits via one of these two cash transfer services rather than traditional means of deposit.
 The good news is that all major online poker sites accept one or both of these methods.

 Our top suggestion for depositing online via MoneyGram or Western Unions is Bovada.lv which has some of the softest US friendly poker games you’ll find online.